-Up until Jernery 1, 1985, STS & Medicaid purchased services from the private sector independently under separate contracts.
-The STS project paid approximately \$12 ambulatory and \$22 wheelchair, and Medicaid paid similar amounts due to the nature of each agency's contracting arrangements.
+Up until July 1, 1984, STS & Medicaid purchased services from the private sector independently under separate contracts.
+The STS project paid approximately \$12 ambulatory and \$22 wheelchair, and Medicaid purchased wheelchair services through the brokerage at a rate of \$17.25 per trip, which resulted in a substantial cost savings over past experience.

 In FY84-85, Medicaid and STS staff got together and arranged to purchase service together in order to realize cost savings which accrued through economics of scale and substantially enhanced abilities to multi-load.

-New rates to be paid for paratransit services under PTO2 (May 13, 1985) are projected to be approximately \$7.75 ambulatory and \$17.50 wheelchair.
+New rates to be paid for paratransit services under PT02 (May 13, 1985) are projected to be approximately \$7.75 ambulatory and \$17.50 wheelchair.
 These rates include service provision and routing/scheduling costs.

 In addition to the above referenced service rates, MDTA will be paid by Medicaid for all costs incurred by Trip Center staff for call-taking, eligibility, verification and billing which would be in the amount of approximately \$375,000 per year,.

-As previously mentioned, at the present the Area Agency on Aging (AAA) under its funding umbrella and the Community Action Agency (CAA) were the only programs which had achieved some success in coordinating transportation services.
+As previously mentioned, at the present the Area Agency on 'Aging (AAA) under its funding umbrella and the Community Action Agency (CAA) were the only programs which had achieved some success in coordinating transportation services.
 Now, limited coordination of social service transportation is also being accomplished through the Dade County Service and Methods Demonstration Projects.
-Requests for group transportation from various groups of elderly and/or handicapped persons are accepted by TRIP staff and attempts are made to locate available social service vehicles to accommodate the group trip request.
-Approximately 60% of all group trip requests are accommodated through the Brokerage Demonstration Project.
+Requests for group transportation from various groups of elderly and/or handicapped persons are accepted by TRIP staff and attempts are made to locate available social service vehicles to accommodate the group trip Approximately 60% of all group trip requests are request. accommodated through the Brokerage Demonstration Project.
 Efforts to secure group transportation from Social Service Agencies has been problematic due to existing demand and a lack of available drivers and resources when service is required.